SynteLang/SynteLang/README.md

 **Requirements:**
 >Computer with a soundcard (internal or external)
->Operating system: FreeBSD / Linux / MacOs / android / rPi ( Windows not tested, may work) ◊
+>Operating system: FreeBSD / Linux / MacOs / Android / Linux on SBCs / Windows
 >Go programming language installed - requires at minimum version 1.21 ◊
 >Desire to learn about audio synthesis
->Unicode support

 The terminal emulator that has been used for development and testing is Alacritty.
 It works well on cool-retro-term too.